hmrc/android-components/README.md

     app:title="@string/menu_panel_placeholder_title" />
 ```

-Optionally, a choice of notification can be added to the right side of the title with `setNotification(body: String? = null)` method.
+Optionally, a choice of notification can be added to the right side of the title with `setNotification(notificationCount: Int = 0)` method.
-Providing a body will show a notification with text inside a rounded square, otherwise it'll be a blank circle notification.
+Providing a `notificationCount` will show a notification with a number inside a rounded square, otherwise it'll be a blank circle notification.
-The notification can also be remove by using `removeNotification()` method.
+The notification can also be removed by using `removeNotification()` method.

 ## Colours